Pipeline

 From shader to pipeline stage

 First of all, vulkano-shaders generated SPIR-V code from our GLSL, but we must turn it into a device-specific ShaderModule before we do anything with it.
-This is done using the load() function that vulkano-shaders also generated for us within the shader module:
+This is done using the load() function that vulkano-shaders also generated for us within the gpu::pipeline::shader module:

 let shader_module = shader::load(context.device.clone())?;